Frank Bello

 Frank Bello (born July 9, 1965) is an American musician who plays bass for the thrash metal band Anthrax.
+He was also a member of Helmet from 2004 to 2005 and was the touring bassist of Norwegian black metal band Satyricon in 2024.

 Early life

 Bello is the nephew of Anthrax drummer Charlie Benante.
 He had a younger brother Anthony, who was murdered in the Bronx, New York City, in 1996.
 His murder was never solved.
 Bello has a tattoo on his right upper arm with a design of Anthony's face, with the words 'In Memory of Anthony' below it.

 Career

-Bello was originally a roadie and guitar technician for Anthrax, but later replaced Dan Lilker soon after the release of the band's 1984 debut album Fistful of Metal, and has held this position ever since, excluding a brief departure in 2004 in order to join Helmet – another New York City-based metal band.
-His stint in Helmet was brief, as Bello reunited with Anthrax the following year, and (as of 2014) has remained in the band since.
+Bello was originally a roadie and guitar technician for Anthrax, but later replaced Dan Lilker soon after the release of the band's 1984 debut album Fistful of Metal, and has held this position ever since, excluding a brief departure in 2004, during which he was a member of Helmet – another New York City-based metal band.
+His stint in Helmet was brief, as Bello reunited with Anthrax the following year, and has remained in the band since.

-Bello has referred to Steve Harris, Gene Simmons, Geezer Butler, Geddy Lee, Chris Squire and Jaco Pastorius as influences and inspirations to his bass playing.
+Bello has referred to Paul McCartney, Steve Harris, Gene Simmons, Geezer Butler, Geddy Lee, Chris Squire, Tom Petersson and Jaco Pastorius as influences and inspirations to his bass playing.

 He mostly plays bass fingerstyle, but also uses a pick on certain songs.
 For example he can be seen using one in the videos for "Room for One More" and "Fueled".
 He also used a pick most of the time during his stint with Helmet.

 In May 2021, Bello announced the forthcoming publication of his autobiography, Fathers, Brothers, and Sons: Surviving Anguish, Abandonment, and Anthrax.
 The book's co-writer is British author Joel McIver and it includes a foreword by Gene Simmons of Kiss.

+In 2024, Bello joined Satyricon as a touring member.